Cansei

 Cansei (I'm tired) was a protest-movement organized by high-profile society in Brazil about lack of ethics in politics and government in Mensalão scandal and 2006–2007 Brazilian aviation crisis.
 Cansei failed to get large appeal.

 Members

-Personalities

 The members of "Cansei" are popularly known as "cansados" (the tired ones).
-Below follows a list of members as published in the official page of the organization:
+Below follows a list of members as published in the official page of the organization: Some former members later joined the Bolsonarist movement about ten years later.